 MOVE + RESTORE

-5 Clamshell Variations for your Glutes + Core [Video]
+5 Clamshell Exercises For Your Glutes + Core [Video]

 Take regular ol’ clam up a notch for some serious hip and glute work.
 These exercises do double duty training your core and pelvic floor at the same time!